 \section{Abstract}

-Covariate adjustment can improve precision in estimating treatment effects from randomized experiments.
-With fully observed data, regression adjustment and \iptw are two asymptotically equivalent methods for covariate adjustment in randomized experiments.
-We show that this equivalence breaks down in the presence of missing outcomes, with regression adjustment no longer ensuring efficiency gain when the true outcome model is not linear in covariates.
+Covariate adjustment can improve precision in analyzing randomized experiments.
+With fully observed data, regression adjustment and \iptw are asymptotically equivalent in improving efficiency over unadjusted analysis.
+When some outcomes are missing, we consider combining these two adjustment methods with inverse probability of observation weighting for handling missing outcomes, and show that the equivalence between the two methods breaks down.
+Regression adjustment no longer ensures efficiency gain over unadjusted analysis unless the true outcome model is linear in covariates or the outcomes are missing completely at random.
 Propensity score weighting, in contrast, still guarantees efficiency over unadjusted analysis, and including more covariates in adjustment never harms asymptotic efficiency.
-Moreover, we establish the value of using partially observed covariates to secure additional efficiency.
-Based on these findings, we recommend a simple double-weighted estimator for covariate adjustment with incomplete outcomes and covariates: (i) impute all missing covariates by zero, and use the union of the completed covariates and corresponding missingness indicators to estimate the probability of treatment and the probability of having observed outcome for all units; (ii) estimate the average treatment effect by the coefficient of the treatment from the least-squares regression of the observed outcome on the treatment, where we weight each unit by the inverse of the product of these two estimated probabilities.
+Moreover, we establish the value of using partially observed covariates to secure additional efficiency by the missingness indicator method, which imputes all missing covariates by zero and uses the union of the completed covariates and corresponding missingness indicators as the new, fully observed covariates.
+Based on these findings, we recommend using regression adjustment in combination with the missingness indicator method if the linear outcome model or missing complete at random assumption is plausible and using propensity score weighting with the missingness indicator method otherwise.